Inc44/rusty_scissors/README.md

 $ cargo run --release <input-path>
 ```

+## How Does It Work? 🔎

+Rusty Scissors scans each row and column of pixels, checking for similarities within a specified tolerance.

+If you're processing noisy images with slightly varying pixel values, you can set a tolerance value of `13.725` to account for this noise.
+If the default behavior (a tolerance value of `0`) works well for your images, there's no need to adjust the tolerance.

+Currently, Rusty Scissors does not use the Delta E 2000 metric for color similarity, as it would significantly impact performance due to the complex calculations involved.
+Instead, a simpler pixel difference approach is used to prioritize speed.

 ## Contribution 🤝
 We welcome contributions!
 For significant changes, please open an issue for discussion before making a pull request.